 That's why that deal, whatever deal was made starting locally with the Palm Beach prosecutor, you know, became a sweetheart deal for this guy.

-But anyway, look, I'm just I am reporting what I am reading, but that they found all this kitty porn and federal agents, because on they charge this guy with you know child sex trafficking in the Southern District of New York.
+But anyway, look, I'm just, I am reporting what I am reading, but that they found all this kiddie porn and federal agents, because they charge this guy with, you know, child sex trafficking in the Southern District of New York.

 That's where people like Rudy Giuliani, Andy McCarthy came out of.

-And we've gone over this very long deep relationship that Epstein had with Bill Clinton.
+And we've gone over this very, very long, deep relationship that Epstein had with Bill Clinton.

 But before the 2016 election, nobody in the media cared.